 Anna Sebastian’s story

 Anna is the Bar Manager at Artesian at the Langham, one of the World’s Top 50 Best Bars.
-She shares her insights into being a woman in the hospitality industry and her hopes for the future: “I often get asked ‘how does it feel to be a woman in this industry?’ and the fact that people have to ask that question makes me feel it still needs to be discussed.
+Whilst the last year has been a little different, she shares her insights into being a woman in the hospitality industry and her hopes for the future: “I often get asked ‘how does it feel to be a woman in this industry?’.
+The fact that people have to ask that question makes me feel it still needs to be discussed.
 There is still work to be done and our team is very equal on the male to female split, although we of course hire based on skills.
 As time goes on things change.
 I would love there to be more women in the bar business.”

 Read Anna discussing her role with her colleague here